 HBKU participates in the annual Qatar National Day celebrations organized by Education City.
 The Qatari Student Association represents HBKU by organizing a range of different activities.

-Deadline to Drop Courses with a 50% Tuition Penalty (Dropped Courses will...
+Deadline to Drop Courses With No Financial Penalty

 Welcome to the Hamad Bin Khalifa University (HBKU) Student Affairs webpage.
 This platform is an essential resource for our students and alumni, both throughout and after their academic journey at HBKU.

 This webpage aims to create an online community where students can engage themselves through Student Affairs’ services, as well as co-curricular activities, such as student engagement, leadership activities, experiential learning, and community outreach.
 It also strategically provides help and assistance to resolve any problems that may arise as students pursue their degrees and is the first contact for questions, concerns, or issues pertaining to the learning environment.